Our next litter is due August 2025! We are expecting all gold and gold roan puppies.

 We use Drontal Allwormer for our nursing mothers as part of their worming schedule, aligned with the fortnightly treatment regimen for puppies.

-Vaccinating your puppy in the initial weeks of coming home is essential.
-Regular vaccinations not only protect your puppy from infectious diseases but also prevent them from spreading illness to other animals.
-By staying diligent with vaccinations, you're laying the groundwork for your puppy's lifelong health and wellbeing.
+Vaccinating your puppy in the initial weeks of coming home is very important.
+Up to date vaccinations not only protect your puppy from infectious diseases but also prevent them from spreading illness to other animals.

 Traditional Regimen: In the traditional vaccination schedule, puppies receive three initial vaccinations at 6, 12 and 16 weeks.
 It's important to note that puppies following this regimen remain at risk of contracting diseases until two weeks after their final vaccination, achieving full protection only by week 18.
 Thereafter, dogs will require annual boosters for all five diseases throughout their lives.